As Philadelphia’s winter weather slowly becomes spring and then summer

 Most homeowners don’t realize that their heater most likely shares a filter with their A/C unit.
 If you’ve been running heat for the past few months your filter has been sucking up and trapping air pollutants from the first use.

 And, if your filter is clogged (and looks like the filter to the right) you need to change it immediately.

-If you don’t get your filter changed a clogged filter will eventually suffocate your A/C system.
-Yes, your A/C system has to breathe.
+If you don’t get your filter changed a clogged filter will eventually choke your AC system.
+Yes, your A/C unit has to breathe.
 And if a thick layer of dirt/dust is blocking air from getting into your system, it won’t be long until you notice big problems like:

 - A frozen evaporator coil